Effective Date: June 19, 2018

 The Program also uses student profile information and college planning behavior for research purposes to have a greater understanding of the nation’s high school and college-bound students.
 Collectively, the purposes set forth above in this section are “Education-related Products and Services.”

-The Program, its Service Providers, and/or Third Party Services may also automatically collect certain information about you when you access or use the Service (“Usage Information”).
+The Program, we and/or our Service Providers, and/or Third Party Services, may also automatically collect certain information about you when you access or use the Service, and/or visit third party services (“Usage Information”).
 Usage Information may include IP address; device identifier; browser type; operating system; information about your use of the Service; and data regarding network connected hardware (e.g., computer or mobile device).
 Except to the extent required by applicable law, or to the extent Usage Information is combined by or on behalf of myCollegeOptions with Personal Profile Information, we do not consider Usage Information to be Personal Profile Information.
 For more information on Service Provider data collection and practices, click here.
 For more information on Third-Party Services’ data collection and practices, click here.

 The methods that may be used on the Service to collect Usage Information include:

-Log information is data about your use of the Service, such as IP address, browser type, Internet service provider, referring/exiting pages, operating system, date/time stamps, and related data, and may store it in log files.
+Log information is data about your use of the Service, such as IP address, browser type, Internet service provider, referring/exiting pages, operating system, date/time stamps, and related data, which may be stored in log files or otherwise.

 Cookies, web beacons (also known as “tracking pixels”), embedded scripts, location-identifying technologies, fingerprinting, device recognition technologies, in-app tracking methods and other tracking technologies now and hereafter developed (“Tracking Technologies”) may be used to collect information about interactions with the Service or emails, including information about your browsing and activity behavior.